0

 Rash from shaving?
 What to do when you have razor rash

 An annoying skin rash after shaving is often the price you pay for smooth skin, but it doesn’t have to be.
 If you’re prone to a rash after a shave, it might be a sign that you have sensitive skin.
-To avoid irritation and rashes from shaving, you just need the right tools and methods that’ll leave you smoothly shaven for your next date or party.
+To avoid irritation and rashes from shaving, you just need the right tools and methods that align with your skin type and personal grooming routine.

 Tools: arm yourself against razor burn rash